 Congratulations!
-You’ve gotten over the first hurdle and made it through to a face to face interview.
-That means your potential employer already likes the look of your graduate CV, so you can go in relatively confident.
+You’ve got over the first hurdle and made it through to a face to face interview.
+That means your potential employer already likes the look of your graduate CV, so you can go in to your face to face interview relatively confident.

 But how do you best prepare, and make sure that you stand out from the crowd in a good way?
-Your CV will only get you so far – you need to impress them with your conversation and personality.
+Your CV will only get you so far – you need to impress them with your conversation, your face to face communication skills, and personality.

 My background is in science PR and I’m currently a Comms Consultant on the STEM team at TopLine Comms, a B2B PR agency.
 I’ve been on both sides of the interview process - so thought I would share with you what employers are looking for in your face to face interview.

 Face to face interviews, sometimes abbreviated to 'F2F interview', or 'face-to-face interview' or just 'face-to-face', are usually the final stage in the job interview process.